 Some core wounds obviously affect how you view yourself.
 Defectiveness, for example, is the belief that you’re innately flawed.
 But other core fears and wounds also lead to lower self-esteem:

-Beyond your self-esteem, carrying soul wounds and fears also affects your mental health.
+Beyond your self-esteem, carrying core wounds and fears also affects your mental health.
 Depression goes hand-in-hand with fear and false beliefs about yourself.
 And many times, core wounds and fears manifest as anxiety in our day-to-day life.

 It’s also important to recognize that these everyday anxieties are usually a defense mechanism your body and mind use to protect your soul from further hurt.
 By worrying (and acting on your worries), you enter a state of hypervigilance where you’re always prepared for the next threat.
 The world feels like an unsafe place when your belief systems are based on fear and hurt.
 Not only is this an exhausting way to live, but it also prevents you from being able to fully embrace the present.